Goods and Services Tax (New Zealand): History

-How it works
+Operation

 GST-registered organisations and individuals pay GST only on the difference between GST-liable sales and GST-liable supplies (i.e., they pay GST on the difference between what they sell and what they buy: income less expenditure).
-This is accomplished by reconciling GST received (through sales) and GST paid (through purchases) at regular periods (typically every two months, with some qualifying companies opting for one-month or six-month periods), then either paying the difference to the Inland Revenue (IRD) if the GST collected on sales is higher or receiving a refund from IRD if the GST paid on purchases is higher.
+This is accomplished by reconciling GST received (through sales) and GST paid (through purchases) at regular periods (typically every two months, with some qualifying companies opting for one-month or six-month periods), then either paying the difference to the Inland Revenue Department (IRD) if the GST collected on sales is higher or receiving a refund from IRD if the GST paid on purchases is higher.

-Businesses exporting goods and services from New Zealand are entitled to "zero-rate" their products: effectively, they charge GST at 0%.
+Businesses exporting goods and services from New Zealand are entitled to "zero-rate" such products: effectively, they charge GST at 0%.
 This permits the business to claim back the input GST, but the eventual, non-New Zealand based consumer does not pay the tax (businesses that produce GST-exempt supplies are not able to claim back input GST).

-Because businesses claim back their input GST, the GST inclusive price is usually irrelevant for business purchasing decisions, other than in relation to cash flow issues.
-Consequently, wholesalers often state prices exclusive of GST, but must collect the full, GST-inclusive price when they make the sale and account to the IRD for the GST so collected.
+Because businesses claim back their input GST, the GST-inclusive price is usually irrelevant for business purchasing-decisions, other than in relation to cash-flow issues.
+Consequently, wholesalers often state prices exclusive of GST, but must collect the full, GST-inclusive price when they make the sale and must account to the IRD for the GST so collected.

-Various online calculators are available to assist individuals and small businesses in determining GST-inclusive and GST-exclusive amounts.
-One such example is the GST Calculator NZ, which provides quick estimates based on the current 15% GST rate in New Zealand.
+Various online calculators may assist individuals and small businesses in determining GST-inclusive and GST-exclusive amounts.

 GST threshold

-Persons or entities with annual revenue less than $60,000 do not have to register for GST.
+Persons or entities with annual turnover less than $60,000 do not have to register for GST, though they may still choose to do so.
 This threshold has increased three times since the introduction of GST in 1986.